-(1) The amounts shown in this column represent the current year compensation under FAS123(R) related to the grant of restricted shares of Cato Class A common stock.
+- (1) The amounts shown in this column represent the aggregate grant date fair value of current year grants of restricted shares of Cato Class A Stock.
 All grants of restricted stock were made under the 2004 Amended and Restated Incentive Compensation Plan.
-Grants made on 5/1/06 and 5/1/07 were subject to forfeiture if performance criteria were not met.
+Grants made on 5/1/07 were subject to forfeiture if performance criteria were not met.
 Upon the performance criteria being met, the grants are subject to a five-year vesting schedule.
-Grants made on 5/1/08 were not subject to performance criteria but are subject to a five-year vesting schedule.
-Plan participants have the right to all dividends during the restricted period and current year dividends included under FAS 123(R) are included in the amounts shown.
-Mr. Stoltz forfeited 10,000 shares of Class A restricted common stock upon his termination effective April 18, 2008.

-(2) The amounts shown in this column represent the current year compensation under FAS123(R) related to the grant of options of Cato Class A common stock.

-- (3) Assumptions related to the valuation of restricted stock and options are incorporated by reference to the footnotes to the Company's financial statements in its Annual Report on Form 10-K. - (4) The amounts shown in this column constitute the cash Annual Incentive Bonus made to each Named Executive Officer based on established criteria under the 2004 Amended and Restated Incentive Compensation Plan. - (5) The amounts shown in this column represent amounts of Company matching contributions and profit sharing contributions to the Named Executive Officer's 401(k) accounts, Company contributions to the Named Executive Officer's account under the Company's Employee Stock Ownership Plan (the "ESOP"), amounts imputed to the Named Executive Officer for life insurance coverage under the Company's Group Term Life Insurance program, and, in 2006 only, amounts reimbursed to the Named Executive Officers under the Company's Tax Preparation Reimbursement Program.
+Grants made on 5/1/08 and later were not subject to performance criteria but are subject to a five-year vesting schedule except for Mr. Cato, whose 5/1/09 grant was subject to a performance measure and the five-year vesting schedule.
+Plan participants have the right to all dividends during the restricted period and current year dividends are included under All Other Compensation. - (2) Assumptions related to the valuation of restricted stock and options are incorporated by reference to the footnotes to the Company's financial statements in its Annual Report on Form 10-K. - (3) The amounts shown in this column constitute the cash Annual Incentive Bonus made to each Named Executive Officer based on established criteria under the 2004 Amended and Restated Incentive Compensation Plan. - (4) The amounts shown in this column represent amounts of Company matching contributions and profit sharing contributions to the Named Executive Officer's 401(k) accounts, Company contributions to the Named Executive Officer is account under the Company's Employee Stock Ownership Plan (the "ESOP"), dividends received during the year by the Named Executive Officer on unvested restricted stock and amounts imputed to the Named Executive Officer for life insurance coverage under the Company's Group Term Life Insurance program.
 The amount of 401(k) matching contributions were determined according to provisions as outlined in the Company's 401(k) Plan documents and as approved by the Compensation Committee.
 The amount of ESOP contributions were determined according to provisions as outlined in the ESOP plan documents.
-The cumulative contribution to the ESOP was determined pursuant to the 2006 performance criteria approved by the Compensation Committee under the 2004 Amended and Restated Incentive Compensation Plan.
-The amounts imputed under the Group Term Life plan are calculated under IRS guidelines and are based on life insurance coverage of two times the annual salary of the Named Executive Officer capped at a coverage limit of \$350,000.
+The cumulative contribution to the ESOP was determined pursuant to the 2009 performance criteria approved by the Compensation Committee under the 2004 Amended and Restated Incentive Compensation Plan.
+The amounts imputed under the Group Term Life plan are calculated under IRS guidelines and are based on life insurance coverage of two times the annual salary of the Named Executive Officer capped at a coverage limit of \$350,000. - (5) Mr. Howe served as the Principal Financial Officer of the Company from April 18, 2008 until he was named Chief Financial Officer on September 1, 2008.